ionStici/frontend/js/async/concurrency.md

 With `global()` we mean:

-At the bottom of the call stack is added the **global execution context** which contains the global variable and lexical environment.
+At the bottom of the call stack is added the **global execution context** which contains the global variables and lexical environment.
 Each subsequent frame for a called function has a function execution context that includes the function’s lexical and variable environment.

 Again, the call stack tracks what function is currently being run in our code (the current execution context).
 When a function runs to completion, it is popped off of the call stack.
-The

 <br>